George Stephanopoulos

 George Robert Stephanopoulos (born February 10, 1961) is an American television host, political commentator, and former Democratic advisor.
 Stephanopoulos currently is a coanchor with Robin Roberts and Michael Strahan on Good Morning America, and host of This Week, ABC's Sunday morning current events news program.

 Before his career as a journalist, Stephanopoulos was an advisor to the Democratic Party.
 He rose to early prominence as a communications director for the 1992 presidential campaign of Bill Clinton and subsequently became White House communications director.
 He was later senior advisor for policy and strategy, before departing in December 1996.

 Early life and education

 George Stephanopoulos was born in Fall River, Massachusetts, the son of Robert George Stephanopoulos and Nickolitsa "Nikki" Gloria (née Chafos).
 His parents were of Greek descent.
 His father was a Greek Orthodox priest and dean emeritus of the Archdiocesan Cathedral of the Holy Trinity in New York City.
 His mother was the director of the Greek Orthodox Archdiocese of America National News Service for many years.
+His sister is Mother Agapia Stephanopoulos.